17 Best Foods That Boost the Immune System

 7. Sweet Potato

-Sweet potatoes are a powerhouse among foods that boost the immune system, containing vitamin A, vitamin C and various important antioxidants like beta-carotene.
-Eating sweet potatoes will promote healthy immune cells, wound healing and reduced inflammation.
+Sweet potatoes are frequently mentioned among foods that boost the immune system because they provide vitamin A, vitamin C and antioxidants like beta-carotene.

 Sweet Potatoes Are a Good Source Of: